callstack/react-native-material-palette/docs/API.md

 > ```

 ### Description
 `MaterialPaletteProvider` is a component, which handles palette creation and provides the access to the palette instance for _connected_ components (via `withMaterialPalette`) using context.
 Ideally, `MaterialPaletteProvider` should be placed at the top of components tree, so that all nested components can _connect_ to it.
+By default it will render `null` when the palette is being created unless either `forceRender` or `LoaderComponent` is specified.

 The concept is very similar to `Provider` component from `react-redux`.